NetSuite Logo

 NetSuite is a software developer for small and medium-sized businesses.
 The company was founded in the United States in 1998 as NetLedger and offered accounting assistance.
 Over time, it developed a range of cloud-based applications.
 In 2003, the company was renamed to reflect its expanded operations.
 In 2016, NetSuite became a subsidiary of Oracle Corporation.

-But gradually, the demand for the service fell as its analogs began to become more active.
-In 2016, Oracle Corporation completely bought out the stalled company, paying about nine and a half-billion dollars for it.
-Then the full-fledged owner made NetSuite its special division, appointing Evan Goldberg, vice president of the parent company, as managing director.
+But gradually, the demand for the service fell as its analogs became more active.
+In 2016, Oracle Corporation fully acquired the stalled company, paying about $9.5 billion.
+Then, the full-fledged owner made NetSuite its special division, appointing Evan Goldberg, vice president of the parent company, as managing director.

 The officially updated structure is considered Oracle’s cloud-based ERP system, designed for small and medium-sized businesses.
-It focuses only on software development with a narrow focus and has only one logo, adopted at the start of its career – in 1998.
+It focuses solely on software development and has only one logo, adopted at the start of its career in 1998.

-For visual identification, the company preferred an uncomplicated logo, rather, even a classic one, in which there are two basic elements – a graphic (icon) and a text (inscription).
+The company preferred an uncomplicated logo for visual identification rather than a classic one with two basic elements: a graphic (icon) and a text (inscription).

 On the left side is the brand name of the cloud computing service.
-The color for it was chosen corresponding, as close as possible to the color of the sky and clouds – blue and pale blue.
-The symbol is composed of four parts to emphasize the integrity of the different programs.
-Rectangles with laterally elongated parts resemble inverted “L” irregular shapes.
+Its color was chosen to correspond as closely as possible to the sky and clouds blue and pale blue.
+The symbol comprises four parts to emphasize the integrity of the various programs.
+Rectangles with laterally elongated parts resemble inverted “L”- shaped irregularities.
 The two figures have a slight sharpening formed by equally oblique cuts.
-They match exactly in configuration, further emphasizing the commonality of the online service.
+They match exactly in configuration, further emphasizing the service’s commonality.

-On the right is the name of the company.
-Although it is painted in one color, the letters are visually divided into two parts by the thickness of the letters: the inscription “Net” is in bold type, “Suite” is in the usual thin.
+On the right is the company name.
+Although it is painted in a single color, the letters are visually divided into two parts by their thickness: the inscription “Net” is in bold, and “Suite” is in the usual thin type.
 As a result, the first fragment is black, and the second is dark gray.
-With this technique, the designers focused their attention on the field of activity of the IT service since the name consists of two pillars related to the Internet and a set of applications.
+With this technique, the designers focused on the IT service’s field of activity, since the name comprises two pillars related to the Internet and a set of applications.

 Font and Colors